 Email Lorrie, 608.237.1567

-Lorrie joined Easter Seals staff in 2016, she supports agency technology needs, and is responsible for help desk and agency network, server, hardware and software support.
-Including making purchases, seeking in-kind donations of software, and planning for IT needs in conjunction with management staff.
-She has twenty years experience in small-medium business IT software/hardware installation, troubleshooting, training, and support.
+Lorrie joined Easterseals Wisconsin staff in 2016, she supports agency technology needs, and is responsible for help desk and agency network, server, hardware and software support.
+She also makes purchases seeking in-kind donations of software and plans for IT needs in conjunction with management staff.
+Lorrie has 20 years experience in small-medium business IT software/hardware installation, troubleshooting, training, and support.

 Camp and Respite Programs

-Alex joined Easter Seals in December 2016.
+Alex joined Easterseals Wisconsin in December 2016.
 He first volunteered at camp in 2010, served as an AmeriCorps member in 2012, and has been the Ropes Course Director since 2013.
-He has also arranged camper trips, worked with Transitions sessions, and served as the dietary aide for campers with special dietary needs.
+He has also arranged camper trips, worked with Transitions Camp sessions, and served as Dietary Aide for campers with special dietary needs.
 Alex grew up in Menasha and attended UW-Milwaukee.
-He is excited to be back at Camp Wawbeek, working with people he has come to care for so much over the last few years.
-Alex says that being at camp is so magical and that the connections campers make with each other and with staff is his favorite thing to see when he’s there.
+He is excited to be back at Camp Wawbeek, working with people he has come to care so much for over the last few years.
+Alex says that being at camp is magical and the connections campers make with each other and with staff is his favorite thing to see when he’s there.

-Alexis Matthews joined the Easter Seals Wisconsin team in August of 2015 as the AmeriCorps Program Manager.
-In that role, she is responsible for program compliance with the AmeriCorps grant, including preparation of progress and final reports, AmeriCorps member documentation, and overall member experience.
-She manages record-keeping and monitoring, citizenship training, AmeriCorps supervisor communication and coordination, program evaluation, and billing, according to the AmeriCorps program budget and plan.
+Anna joined the Easterseals Wisconsin team in August 2017 as the AmeriCorps Program Manager.
+She first volunteered at camp in 2013, served as an AmeriCorps member in 2015, and served a second term of AmeriCorps in 2016 as the Volunteer Coordinator.
+In 2015, she graduated from the University of Wisconsin-La Crosse with a Bachelors in Therapeutic Recreation.
+In this role, she is responsible for program compliance with the AmeriCorps grant, including preparation of progress and final reports, AmeriCorps member documentation, and overall member experience.
+She manages record-keeping and monitoring, citizenship training, AmeriCorps supervisor communication and coordination, program evaluation, and billing – according to the AmeriCorps program budget and plan.

 Jill Gretzinger, Coordinator, Outagamie County Disability HelpLine